AlexanderNyr/AuraLite-Shaders/README.md

 * **Aurora Borealis:** Realistic, flowing northern lights that ripple across the upper sky.
 Modes: *Disabled / Only in Cold Biomes / Always Enabled*, with independent **speed** and **brightness** controls. *(v0.2.5: rendered in `gbuffers_skybasic` for reliability; cold-biome detection uses real biome uniforms.)*
 * **Milky Way Nebula:** A subtle diagonal brownish galactic band glows softly above the horizon, with adjustable brightness.
 * **Procedural Stars:** Independent **brightness** and **density** sliders let you choose between a few crisp pinpricks or a brilliantly dense Hubble-style sky.
 Stars sparkle and twinkle in real time.
+* **Physically-Based Meteors / Falling Stars** *(v1.0.0)*: configurable meteor activity, brightness, moon washout, and persistent ionization trails bring realistic night-sky streaks to the Overworld and the End.
 * **Persistent Rainbow:** After rain stops, a soft rainbow arcs across the sky and gently fades out as the `wetness` uniform decays.
 Brightness and saturation are configurable.

 ### ☀️ 3.
 Analytical Kelvin Sun & Moon — *Enhanced in v0.2.2, refined in v0.2.5*